aakankshaws/numpy-exercise/README.md

 # numpy-exercise
-Collection of numpy practice exercises.
+Collection of numpy practice exercises with solution.